ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 	- This will be migrated to a standalone mod in the near future.
 - Fixed Barbed Wire, Snowglobe, et. al. not working on Void/Lunar enemies.
 - Updated TILER2 dependency to 6.0.2.

-**5.1.1**

-- Compatibility update for Risk of Rain 2 Expansion 1 (SotV).
-- Updated R2API dependency to 4.0.11.
-- Updated BepInEx dependency to 5.4.1902.
-- Updated TILER2 dependency to 5.0.3.